PolyPhyHub/PolyPhy-Website/docs/source/index.rst

         **How-To**
         ^^^^^^^^^^^^^

         Practical step-by-step guides for the more experienced developer, covering several important topics.
-They guide you through the steps involved in addressing key problems and use-cases
+They guide you through the steps involved in addressing crucial problems and use cases.

         +++

-        .. button-ref:: how_to
+        .. button-ref:: how_to/index
             :expand:
             :color: warning
             :click-parent:

-            To the How To
+            To the How-To

     .. grid-item-card::

         **API Reference**
         ^^^^^^^^^^^^^^^
-        This reference guide contails a detailed description of the functions, classes, objects, and modules used in PolyPhy.
-It describes how the methods work and which parameters can be used.
+        This reference guide contains a comprehensive description of the PolyPhy API.
+The reference describes how the methods work and which parameters can be used.
+It assumes that you have an understanding of the key concepts.

         +++